Free Kitchen Hacks eBook

 Slice the grape tomatoes in half lengthwise.

-To separate the chickpeas from the liquid, I simply use a sieve or a pasta strainer.
-Hold or place the sieve/strainer over a large bowl and then pour in the contents of your canned chickpeas.
+To prep the chickpeas, just separate the canned chickpeas from the liquid they are soaking in.
+I simply use a sieve or a pasta strainer.
+Hold or place the sieve/strainer over a large bowl or the sink and then pour in the contents of your canned chickpeas.

-If need be, blot the chickpeas dry with a paper towel or kitchen towel (check out these bamboo paper towels for a more sustainable option!).
+The dryer the chickpeas are, the crispier they will get.
+If need be, blot the chickpeas dry with a paper towel or kitchen towel.

 Add the prepped, chickpeas, grape tomatoes, and red onion to a large baking sheet.
 Drizzle the olive oil on top.